Updated: Jul 31, 2021

 Inflammation is part of our immune response to illness.
 In Covid long-haulers, this inflammatory response gets stuck and does not go away after the infection.
 While we need inflammation at the beginning of an injury or illness, if it persists, it begins to damage our own tissues.
 Long term brain inflammation increases risk of dementia and Alzheimer's.
 Long term inflammation of the lungs can lead to fibrosis (scarring) of the lungs and partial but permanent loss of lung function.
 Long term inflammation of the heart can lead to cardiovascular disease, and an increased risk of stroke and heart attacks.

-It is estimated that about 10% (possibly more) of people who are infected with Covid, progress to post Covid syndrome (aka Covid long-haulers).
-Most concering is that this syndrome is quite common in young, healthy people who had asymptomatic or very mild Covid symptoms.
+It is estimated that about 10% (possibly more) of people who are infected with Covid progress to post Covid syndrome (aka Covid long-haulers).
+Most concerning is that this syndrome is quite common in young, healthy people who had asymptomatic or very mild Covid symptoms.

 Q: I'm healthy, and low risk for getting really sick or dying from Covid, why should I bother to get vaccinated?

 A: Short answer - it is not about you (except for post Covid syndrome).
 For all the reasons listed above and below, it is important that we get the vaccine.
 Partly to protect ourselves from the risk of post Covid syndrome (which affects young healthy people), but mostly to stop the spread, prevent formation of new variants, protect the vulnerable and end the pandemic.